間眅埶AV

 Degree requirements for MSc program

-Students in the MSc program are required to demonstrate breadth of knowledge as outlined below and demonstrate the capacity to conduct original research through the completion and defense of an original thesis.
+Students in the MSc program are required to demonstrate breadth of knowledge as outlined below and demonstrate the capacity to conduct original research through the completion and defence of an original thesis.
 Under normal circumstances, an MSc program should be completed within six semesters.

 CMPT 700: Technical Writing and Research Communication is recommended for all graduate students.
 These requirements are for Fall 2023 onwards.
 Program requirements for students who started before Fall 2023 can be found here.